emilienlemaire/js_viewer/README.md

 yarn install
 ```

-## Main deoendencies
+## Main dependencies

-* React: React is used to manipulate the DOM and manage local state.
+* React: React is used to manipulate the DOM and manage local state:
+    * We use PReact at runtime, to lower the final bundle size.
 * PIXIjs: PIXI is used to display the graph using WebGL.
 * Redux: Redux is used for the global state.